-Other Recommended Aquaponics Books
+Other Recommended Aquaponics Books (click to expand)

 The Aquaponics Answers Book - How To Raise Tilapia & Grow Tasty Vegetables (Kindle version only)

-Other Recommended Raising Animals For Food Books
+Other Recommended Raising Animals For Food Books (click to expand)

 The Resilient Gardener: Food Production and Self-Reliance in Uncertain Times (Includes important information keeping a home laying flock of ducks or chickens; integrating them with your gardening, and growing most of their feed).